-Child custody disputes can be mentally and emotionally draining, but fortunately, they can also usually be resolved with a little bit of help from a dedicated family attorney.
+Child custody disputes can be mentally and emotionally draining, but fortunately, they can also be resolved with a little bit of help from a dedicated family attorney.
 If you need help, a Marietta child custody lawyer from our firm would be happy to provide it.
-A member of our firm could sit down with you and review your current situation, including any current custody arrangements, in order to determine the optimal way of pursuing a positive outcome.
+A member of our team can sit down with you and review your current situation, including any current custody arrangements, to determine the optimal way of pursuing a positive outcome.

-Child custody arrangements in Georgia typically involve various forms of custody that address different aspects of caring and being responsible for a minor child.
-The major elements that a Marietta child custody attorney could help address are as follows:
+Child-sharing arrangements in our area typically involve various forms of custody that address different aspects of caring and being responsible for a minor child.
+The major elements that a local child custody attorney could help address include:

 Physical custody is essentially just what it sounds like: a determination of which parent a child physically lives with on which dates.
-In the State of Georgia, a court must always make the final determination on how much time a child spends living with each parent, based on that child’s best interests.
-In joint custody situations, parents split their parenting time evenly or roughly evenly, while in sole custody cases the child lives only with one parent.
+In the State of Georgia, a court must always make the final determination on how much time a child spends living with each parent based on that child’s best interests.
+In joint custody situations, parents split their parenting time evenly or roughly evenly, whereas the child lives only with one parent in sole custody cases.

 The term “legal custody” refers to the power each parent has to determine their child’s future and make important decisions on their behalf, including those related to the child’s religion, schooling, and healthcare.
 By default, parents share joint legal custody, meaning they each have the right to decide on these issues.
 However, a court may limit such rights if it finds that a joint agreement is not in the child’s best interests.

 When one parent has sole physical custody of a child, the other parent often has a visitation arrangement allowing them to visit the child at a specific time or under specific circumstances.
 As with physical and legal custody, the court makes the final decision in regards to a non-custodial parent’s visitation rights.